elmar-hinz/Learn.GettingAndCleaningData.Project/README.md

 * Setup a Github repository with stubs for Readme,  License, Codebook - DONE
     * Grow this documents while working along. - TODO
     * Do regular `git commit` - TODO
-* Visit the reviewers checkpoints on Coursera - TODO
+* Visit the reviewers checkpoints on Coursera - DONE
+* Note them to Readme - TODO
     1. Has the student submitted a tidy data set?
         1. wide or long
         2. measurs to columns